Gliomas are tumors that grow in various parts of the brain. Optic gliomas can affect:

 Glioma - optic; Optic nerve glioma; Juvenile pilocytic astrocytoma; Brain cancer - optic glioma

 Optic gliomas are rare.
 The cause of optic gliomas is unknown.
 Most optic gliomas are slow-growing and noncancerous (benign) and occur in children, almost always before age 20.
+Most cases are diagnosed by 5 years of age.

-There is a strong association between optic glioma and neurofibromatosis Type 1 (NF1).
+There is a strong association between optic glioma and neurofibromatosis type 1 (NF1).

 The symptoms are due to the tumor growing and pressing on the optic nerve and nearby structures.
 Symptoms may include: